gortonator/bsds-6650/README.md

 ## Assessment
 * There are 4 individual assigments.
 Each assignment is worth 18% of the final grade
 * There are 4 quizes.
-Each quiz if worth 7% of the final grade.
+Each quiz is worth 7% of the final grade.
 The first 3 will cover the materials in the previous 3 week's classes.
 The last quiz will have questions that cover the whole course.
+Each quiz will be allocated 30 minutes and be available at the start of the class in which it is scheduled.

 # Course Content